Opinion | The Supreme Court’s power grab is fully underway

 As many legal observers have pointed out, liberals were fooled by a brief period in the Supreme Court’s history — running roughly from Brown v.
 Board of Education in 1954 to Roe v.
 Wade in 1973 — into thinking the court is something other than a guardian of the rights and privileges of the rich and powerful.

 But that is what it has almost always been, and what it is today.
-The idea that the court just calls “balls and strikes,” in Chief Justice John Roberts’ famous phrase, is more laughable than ever.
+The idea that the court just calls “balls and strikes,” in Chief Justice Roberts’ famous phrase, is more laughable than ever.
 This court is the Republican Party’s policymaking vanguard, and its ambitions are nearly as limitless as its power.